RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 This is not an easy question.
 All the options are correct except C. Option B is the most correct because it will lead to maximizing performance, value, and profitability.

-### Question # 9 - You are the security officer for a small cloud provider offering public cloud infrastructure as a service (IaaS); your clients are predominantly from the education sector, located in North America.
+### [important] Question # 9 - You are the security officer for a small cloud provider offering public cloud infrastructure as a service (IaaS); your clients are predominantly from the education sector, located in North America.
 Of the following technology architecture traits, which is probably the one your organization would most likely want to focus on?
 A. Reducing mean time to repair (MTTR)
 B. Reducing mean time between failure (MTBF)
 C. Reducing the recovery time objective (RTO)
 D. Automating service enablement
 Answer: D.

-The goal of automating service enablement is probably paramount for any cloud service provider (of the qualities listed), because it allows for the most scalability and offers the most significant reduction in costs (which mainly come from personnel) and therefore the most profitability.
+**The goal of automating service enablement is probably paramount for any cloud service provider (of the qualities listed), because it allows for the most scalability and offers the most significant reduction in costs (which mainly come from personnel) and therefore the most profitability**.
 The details of “public cloud,” “IaaS,” and “North America” are distractors in this context as they are irrelevant—this answer would be true for any cloud provider offering any type of services.

 Options A and B are not true because most cloud providers of any appreciable size are purchasing hardware on a scale that makes the per-unit failure rate fairly irrelevant; the bulk nature of IT purchases by cloud providers makes differences in MTTR and MTBF between vendors and products statistically insignificant.